 I recently used a beautiful Kaffe Fasset jelly roll to sew a scrappy new version of this modern geometric quilt.

 UPDATE: This blog post has been converted to an optional PDF that’s optimized for printing.
 Find it here.
 The blog post below is totally free to read, print, and sew!
 Just hit CTRL +P on your computer to print.
-Find all my optimized for printing blog posts here or get this one free when you sign up for my newsletter.
+Find all my optimized for printing blog posts here.

 You might have seen the pictures that I posted of it while I was on vacation.